JinkiKeikaku/PreCadDocuments/junkbulk/windows/precad/readme_en.md

 ## History

+- 2025/04/13 ver.
+1.6.2.0
+    - When drawing, the screen will scroll if you drag it off the screen.
+    - Added shape commands such as circles to the coordinate file.
+For commands, see https://junkbulk.com/windows/precad/download/PrecoFormat_en.html.
+    - You can now check for updates from the menu.
+- 2025/03/27 ver.
+1.6.1.0
+    - Fixed the print dialog.
+    - Added an option to not change the size of the dot marker with the zoom rate.
+    - Changed the marker handle to only one point.
+    - Double-clicking a marker shape now displays the style dialog.
+    - Marker shape can now be resized in the same way as text when using the resize option of the select tool.
+- 2025/03/19 ver.
+1.6.0.0
+    - Added Jw_cad external transformation tool (experimental).
+The method of selecting shapes and the layer configuration are different from Jw_cad, but I think it works for simple things.
+    - Added copy and paste settings to the edit menu.
+    - When dragging the left mouse button, the screen scrolls when the cursor goes off the screen.
+    - The distance and angle between two points can now be copied to the clipboard from the right button menu.
+    - In the script tool, the first item is selected after the file is loaded.
+    - In the script tool, an error sound is now played when you click on the screen when there is no selection.

+- 2025/02/03 ver.
+1.5.0.0
+    - Implemented wrapping in the text frame of text shape.
+    - Added text frame modes (Auto, Resize width only, Resize width and height) to text shape.
+Normally, "Auto" is fine.
+    - Added border, equal distribution, and justification to the text style.
+    - Changed to display the center point when selecting a circle and arc.
+    - Changed the rectangular selection of the line cut tool to a method of specifying two points, not dragging the mouse.
+    - Added the color code in the tooltip of the color button.
+    - Added the summary in the tooltip of the layer style button.
+    - Added anti-aliasing option to PNG save.
+    - Changed the method to draw the text shape.
+    - Fixed the function to obtain the color at the cursor position.
+    - Fixed the display of line style and text style in the menu.
+    - Fixed that the angle of the Marker was not being saved.
+    - Fixed that arc dimension was not to scale.

 - 2024/12/16 ver.
 1.4.4.0
     - Fixed an issue with the alignment of text shape.
     - Changed the way the style of snapped shapes is obtained.